mxstbr/mxstbr.github.io/README.md

-# `blog.mxstbr.com`
+# `mxstbr.blog`

 The repository for my Jekyll–based blog, hosted on GitHub pages.

 ## License